 The BGD Weightless is a brand new concept for a paragliding event.
 An annual event, it is based on weight classes.
 Up to now flying heavy has always been an advantage.
 This has resulted in heavy equipment and ballast for competitions.
 BGD would like to change all this and encourage people to fly with light equipment.
 Woman and men will not be separated as these weight classes will help to even up the sexes.

 New for 2019:

 - A handicap will be introduced on total take off weight, to remove some of the advantage of flying heavy

-- EN-D gliders & CCC gliders will be excluded.
-This will become a Sports class event only
+- CCC & 2-liner gliders will be excluded.
+This will be a Serial class event only

 For more information about specifics for the event, please read the FAQ section.

 So whether you have participated in many events or this is your first, you are welcome to participate in the BGD Weightless.
 See you in France (and leave the ballast at home).